 While you won’t get the intense flavor development of a two-day fermentation, adding sourdough discard to your homemade pretzels will add a more nuanced, intense flavor than just using instant yeast on its own.

 Love quick and easy sourdough recipes that use commercial yeast?
-Check out my recipes for Sourdough Discard Sandwich Bread, Sourdough Discard Focaccia, Sourdough Discard Hot Dog Buns and Sourdough Discard Dinner Rolls.
+Check out my recipes for Sourdough Discard Sandwich Bread, Crusty Sourdough Discard Bread, Sourdough Discard Focaccia, Sourdough Discard Cinnamon Rolls, Sourdough Discard Hot Dog Buns and Sourdough Discard Dinner Rolls.

 Why use a baking soda bath?

-While traditional German pretzels are made using food-grade lye, according to my research Miller’s Twist uses a much milder baking soda bath.
+While traditional German pretzels are made using food-grade lye, according to my research Amish pretzels (my inspiration for this bake) uses a much milder baking soda bath.
 This keeps the crust lighter in color and more delicate.

 Sourdough discard: Imparts a delicious, tangy flavor to these pretzels.
 You can use your starter directly from the fridge for this recipe.
 Add 38 grams of water and 38 grams of flour to your dough if you don’t have any sourdough discard on hand.